-“Special Resolution” means a resolution passed at a general meeting:
+“Special Resolution” means a resolution:

-of which notice has been given in accordance with sub-Clause 4.6.1D; and
+in respect of Members, passed at a general meeting that has been passed by at least 75% of the votes cast by Members present at the meeting and entitled to vote on the resolution;

-that has been passed by at least 75% of the votes cast by Members present at the meeting and entitled to vote on the resolution.
+in respect of the Board, passed at a board meeting that has been passed by at least 75% of the votes cast by Directors present at the meeting and entitled to vote on the resolution.

-“Student Member” means a member recorded as a Student Member in the Register of Members.
+“Student Member” means a member recorded as a Student Member in the Register.

-“Student Representative Chapter Councillor” means a Chapter Councillor appointed in accordance with Clause 10.510.5.
+“Student Representative Chapter Councillor” means a Chapter Councillor appointed in accordance with Clause 10.5.